CALL – 0800 246 5668 – Adept UK – Surveyor

 Our Troubleshooting damp survey special is most beneficial for:

-• Homeowners who have identified one small isolated area of dampness they are unsure about and need to obtain independent advice from damp-proof course & dry rot specialists.
+• Troubleshooting survey for Homeowners who have identified one small isolated area of dampness they are unsure about and need to obtain independent advice from damp-proof course & dry rot specialists.

 • Clients who maybe think they are just being SOLD A PRODUCT from damp specialists which they do not need and are not addressing the root cause of the damp problem.